markuskuehnle/bias-fairness-mvp/README.md

 - Integrate more advanced fairness-aware algorithms.
 - Add real-world CV parsers for user uploads.
 - Implement a recommendation system for role suggestions.

+## To Discuss
+- Changed "Age" in the MVP to "YearsExperience" as selection parameter
+- How many applicants should be contained in the data?
+- How many applicants are suggested in the frontend for the user?
+- XAI: Is the candidate stored with original or changed attributes?
+Tech:
+- How to store user decision?